 DIY Cabin Rules Sign – This unique sign looks great in any cabin setting and is simple to create.
 One thing that you will need, however, is a craft machine such as a Cricut or a Silhouette.
-If you do a lot of craft work, I would highly recommend getting
+If you do a lot of craft work, I would highly recommend getting one.

 Here’s the complete list of supplies needed for this project:

 - Project Board (any size will do – whatever works for your space).

 - Paint and rollers/brushes (for the background color).

 - Different colors of craft vinyl for the sign letters and designs.

 - Urethane finish (I used Polycyclic Satin Finish).

 Step One: Select the size of wood you will need to create a sign that will fit on your wall.

 I used a pine craft board approximately 40″ x 12″ from one of the big box stores.